pchou887/Shopee-Clone/README.md

 Users can view the previously conversed stores and their chat records within their chat rooms.
 ![chat](https://github.com/pchou887/Shopee-Clone/assets/118956591/8155a545-9736-434f-a23d-54ad40917c03)

-#### Permission Management
+### Permission Management
-The permission management section will be directly displayed on the left-hand menu after entering the marketplace.
-If the user holds a managerial position or above, they can also perform CRUD operations on employee permissions.
+After entering the marketplace, the permission management section will be directly displayed on the left-hand menu.
+Users with managerial positions or above will have the capability to perform CRUD operations on employee permissions and see the corresponding options in the menu.
+We utilize RBAC (Role-Based Access Control) to differentiate the permissions for each position.
 ![Permission](https://github.com/pchou887/Shopee-Clone/assets/118956591/7ff56ce1-3d01-4f54-a715-22b270314918)

 ## Test account